Live and Local

 Anthony Spooner grew up listening to country music.
 He was raised on everyone from the Statler Brothers to Dierks Bentley, Sawyer Brown to Toby Keith, Lonestar to Brad Paisley, and Diamond Rio to Josh Turner, to name a few.
 His love of country music is poured into each episode of The Country Power Hour to make sure you get the most out of it you can.

 Recovery Chronicles is a half-hour interview program that celebrates recovery from drug and alcohol addiction.
-Recovery Chronicles airs on Wednesdays at 8 AM.
+Recovery Chronicles airs on Tuesdays and Saturdays at 8 AM.

 Tom Regan and his wife, Patti, moved to North Dakota from their hometown of Milwaukee, Wisconsin in 1981.
 They raised four children here.